Predicting the outputs of finite deep neural networks trained with noisy gradients: Introduction

-Second, we predict the outputs of trained finite-width DNNs, significantly improving upon the corresponding GP predictions.
-This is done by deriving leading FWCs which are found to scale with width as $1/N$.
+Second, we predict the outputs of trained finite-width DNNs, significantly improving upon the corresponding GP predictions (§\ref{Sec: Analytical Results}).
+This is done by a perturbation theory derivation of leading FWCs which are found to scale with width as $1/N$.
 The accuracy at which we can predict the empirical DNNs' outputs serves as a strong verification for our aforementioned ergodicity assumption.
-In the regime where the GP RMSE error scales as $1/n$, we find that the leading FWC are a decaying function of $n$, and thus overall negligible.
-In the small $n$ regime we find that the FWC is small and grows with $n$.
-We thus conclude that finite-width corrections are important for intermediate values of $n$ (Fig. \ref{fig: GP discrepancy and FWC}).
+In the regime where the GP RMSE scales as $1/n$, we find that the leading FWC is a decaying function of $n$, and thus overall negligible.
+In the small $n$ regime we find that the FWC is small and grows with $n$ (Fig. \ref{fig: GP discrepancy and FWC}).

-Third, we propose an explanation for why finite CNNs trained on image classification tasks can outperform their infinite-width counterparts, as observed by \citet{Novak2018}.
-The key difference is that in finite CNNs weight sharing is beneficial.
-Our theory, which accounts for the finite width, quantifies this difference (§\ref{Sec:PerformanceGap}).
+Third, our formalism sheds light on the empirical observation that infinite channel CNNs (with no pooling layers) do not benefit from weight sharing, which is present in finite CNNs \cite{Novak2018}.
+We show that the leading correction to the GP limit already captures weight sharing effects.
+Alongside this, we validate that the NNSP correspondence holds also when training CNNs (§\ref{Sec:PerformanceGap}).

 Overall, the NNSP correspondence provides a rich analytical and numerical framework for exploring the theory of deep learning, unique in its ability to incorporate finite over-parameterization, stochasticity, and depth.
-We note that there are several factors that make finite SGD-trained DNNs used in practice different from their GP counterparts, e.g. large learning rates, early stopping etc. \citep{lee2020finite}.
-Importantly, our framework quantifies the contribution of finite-width effects to this difference, distilling it from the contribution of these other factors.